evjrob/everettsprojects.com/_posts/2017-10-20-bayesian-dnd.md

 ![center](/../figs/2017-10-20-bayesian-dnd/unnamed-chunk-2-1.png)

-And as we update our dirichlet distribution using the rules above, it can shift the probability just like we saw for the beta distribution:
+As we update our Dirichlet distribution using the rules above, it can shift the probability just like we saw for the beta distribution:

 {% highlight r %}